Bambi the dog recovers from abuse and finds loving home in Davenport

 "When you feel Bambi, it is almost like feeling a skeleton," said Amanda Ellis, who helped to corral the dog on Sunday, February 18.

 After weeks of vet care and T-L-C, Bambi is going home.
-She’s about seven pounds heavier from regular meals and new friends from far and wide who pitched in any way possible.
+She's about seven pounds heavier from regular meals and new friends.
+Those donors pitched in to help in a variety of ways.

 "Making blankets, prayer circles, so many people," said Rochelle Dougall, King's Harvest Pet Rescue.
 "All that definitely helped her get so much better, so much quicker."